NBA Betting Odds at NJ Online Sportsbooks

 There are several factors that any new bettor should consider as the basketball season gets underway.

 As referenced in various sections of this guide, it will always be a bettor’s market.
-With 17 sportsbooks to choose from in New Jersey, it pays to shop around.
+With nearly two dozen sportsbooks to choose from in New Jersey, it pays to shop around.

 Downloading the mobile app is an excellent first step.
 Most books will allow you to review the odds and props without logging in or having an account.

 To place bets, however, an account needs to be created, a funding source has to be linked to the account and, in most cases, a verification process from the sportsbook will occur.

 That will require a new account holder to provide such elements as a driver’s license and/or utility bill.

 You can then begin your comparison shopping for the best odds for the basketball games that interest you.